OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/qa/hist.md

 ---
 title: hist
-description: The page provides usage instructions for 'hist' command in Python that creates histograms with density and rug.
+description: "The page provides usage instructions for 'hist' command in Python that" creates histograms with density and rug.
 It also includes details about parameters and the default value.
 keywords: